Discover more from The Shortcut

 Asus ROG Ally vs Steam Deck: which portable gaming PC comes out on top?

-The Steam Deck has some stiff competition from the Asus ROG Ally
+The Steam Deck has some stiff competition from the Asus ROG Ally, but which one is right for you?

-The battle to be the best portable gaming PC is now in full swing, as the Asus ROG Ally is taking on Valve’s Steam Deck in a bid to be the king of portable PCs.
+The battle to be the best portable gaming PC is now in full swing, as we put the Asus ROG Ally and Valve’s Steam Deck head to head to see which one is the king of portable PCs.

 Both systems offer impressive gaming performance and let you play the best PC games on the go.
 They’ve also helped take what used to be a relatively niche experience in the PC gaming space and made it mainstream.